Alignak-monitoring/alignak/doc/source/13_monitoring/windows-monitoring-with-nsclient.rst

 If installed properly, a new icon should appear in your system tray.
 It will be a yellow circle with a black 'M' inside.
 Success!
-The Windows server can now be added to the Shinken monitoring configuration...
+The Windows server can now be added to the Alignak monitoring configuration...

-Declare your new host in Shinken
+Declare your new host in Alignak
 =================================

-Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Shinken configuration files in order to monitor the new Windows machine.
+Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Alignak configuration files in order to monitor the new Windows machine.

 We will suppose here that your server is named *srv-win-1*.
 Of course change this name with the real name of your server.